Community health: Measuring Community health

-Categories of community health
+Categories of Community Health

 Primary Healthcare and Primary Prevention

 Community-based health promotion emphasizes Primary Prevention and population-based perspective (traditional prevention).
 It is the goal of Community Health to have individuals in a certain community improve their lifestyle or seek medical attention.
 Primary Healthcare is provided by health professionals, specifically the ones a patient sees first that may refer them to Secondary or Tertiary care.

 Primary prevention refers to the early avoidance and identification of risk factors that may lead to certain diseases and disabilities.
 Community-focused efforts including immunizations, classroom teaching, and awareness campaigns are all good examples of how primary prevention techniques are utilized by communities to change certain health behaviors.
 Prevention programs, if carefully designed and drafted, can effectively prevent problems that children and adolescents face as they grow up.
 This finding also applies to all groups and classes of people.
 Prevention programs are one of the most effective tools health professionals can use to significantly impact individual, population, and community health.

 Secondary Healthcare and Secondary Prevention

 Community health can also be improved with improvements in individuals' environments.
 Community health status is determined by the environmental characteristics, behavioral characteristics, social cohesion in the environment of that community.
 Appropriate modifications in the environment can help to prevent unhealthy behaviors and negative health outcomes.

 Secondary prevention refers to improvements made in a patient's lifestyle or environment after the onset of disease or disability.
-This sort of prevention works to make life easier for the patient since it's too late to prevent them from their current disease or disability.
+This sort of prevention works to make life easier for the patient since it is too late to prevent them from their current disease or disability.
 An example of secondary prevention is when those with occupational low back pain are provided with strategies to stop their health status from worsening; the prospects of secondary prevention may even hold more promise than primary prevention in this case.